1afa/sambadav/README.md

   requests to an SSL server with a valid SSL certificate.
 See the [Config](#webserver-configuration) section.

+### Slow in Windows 7?

+The default configuration of the built-in Windows 7 WebDAV client sometimes makes network drives seem really slow to respond.
+A network share will take ages to connect and opening folders takes many seconds.
+Luckily, getting a snappy browsing experience is an easy fix:

+1. Open Internet Explorer.
+2. Open the `Tools` menu from the top menu bar.
+3. Click `Internet Options`.
+A window opens.
+4. In the window, open the `Connections` tab.
+5. Click the button `LAN settings` near the bottom.
+A second window opens.
+6. Uncheck the box marked `Automatically detect settings`.
+7. Click `Ok` on both the windows to close them.

+Try again and you should be able to connect and browse at normal speeds.

 More information can be found in the [SabreDAV wiki](http://code.google.com/p/sabredav/w/list?q=label:Clients).